Opiate Addiction Treatment at Clearbrook

 - Flu-like symptoms from periods of withdrawal

 If you believe that you or a loved one is addicted to opioids, you shouldn’t try to get sober on your own.
 Detoxing from opioids can lead to dangerous and sometimes even deadly withdrawal symptoms.
 In order to go through this process as safely and as comfortably as possible, you need professionals who are equipped to handle any medical problems that may arise.
-Luckily, for more than 40 years, our opiate addiction treatment center in Wilkes-Barre has helped people detox, overcome their opioid addictions, and move forward with their lives.
+Luckily, for more than 40 years, our opiate addiction treatment centers have helped people detox, overcome their opioid addictions, and move forward with their lives.

-After detox, patients will partake in opioid treatment programming that helps them address the underlying factors of their addiction because their recovery is just beginning.
+After undergoing detox at either Clearbrook Massachusetts or Clearbrook Pennsylvania, patients will partake in opioid treatment programming that helps them address the underlying factors of their addiction because their recovery is just beginning.
 This programming includes everything from tested medical-based techniques to holistic therapies and is designed to prepare the patient for life outside of our facility.
 Patients will have time to reflect on their addiction problems and be given a variety of tools that they can use for their long-term recovery.

 Along with help for opiates, we also offer heroin addiction treatment and prescription drug addiction treatment programs to ensure that every patient in having their specific needs met.
 Do not wait any longer to get sober or to help your loved one with their recovery.
 Call us now for immediate help: (888) 781-9297.